-This unique Centre will be housed in purpose-built, newly-refurbished lab space adjacent to Bristol Cathedral.
-The taught first year is specially designed to bridge the disciplinary gaps, to explain how technology is designed to work within healthcare systems such as the NHS and to introduce students to a more than 20 external partners in the programme – including charities, community groups, small health start-ups, large technology companies, NHS organisations and multi-national pharmaceutical companies.
+Students will have the opportunity to attend workshops and develop potential supervisory relationships with more than 20 external partners in the programme – including charities, community groups, small health start-ups, large technology companies, healthcare delivery organisations (including the NHS in the UK) and multi-national pharmaceutical companies.
 The Centre partner organisations include Microsoft Research, Arm, Pfizer, Toshiba and AstraZeneca.

-Click on the Apply Online button below and select ‘PhD Digital Health and Care’ on the Programme Choice page.
+Click on the Apply Online button below and select ‘Digital Health and Care (CDT) (PhD)’ on the Programme Choice page.